OfficeDev/teams-toolkit/packages/sdk/README.md

 ### Create and authenticate a service using `createMicrosoftGraphClientWithCredential` or `createMicrosoftGraphClient`

 > [!NOTE] `createMicrosoftGraphClient` function has been deprecated.
-Its recommended that you to use `createMicrosoftGraphClientWithCredential` instead, for better coding experience.
+It is recommended that you to use `createMicrosoftGraphClientWithCredential` instead, for better coding experience.

 To create a graph client object to access the Microsoft Graph API, you will need the credential to do authentication.
 The SDK provides APIs to configure for developers.
 Please choose the proper identity type and follow below steps: